thacherT1D/webdevstuff/Programming_with_Javascript/JavaScript:_Intro,_Types,_Values,_Variables,_Control_Flow.desc.md

 (Note: Remember the parentheses!)

-For each of these examples, try to determine whether the console will output "A" or "B":
+For each of these examples, try to determine what the console will log:

 ```
 if (2 > 1) {